lino-framework/book/docs/specs/cosi/ledger.rst

         The default booking direction.

+    .. attribute:: partner_account

+        The common account that points to the partner account for this trade type, i.e.  the account into which the total amount of partner vouchers (base + VAT) and their payments should be booked.

+    .. attribute:: invoice_account_field

+        The name and label of the :guilabel:`invoice account` field to be injected on the :class:`Partner
+        <lino_xl.lib.contacts.Partner>` database model.

+    .. attribute:: base_account

+        The common account that points to the base account for this trade type, i.e.  the account into which the base amount of any operation should be booked.

+    .. attribute:: product_base_field

+        The name and label of the :guilabel:`base account` field to be injected on the :class:`Product
+        <lino.modlib.products.models.Product>` database model.

     .. attribute:: price_field

         The name and label of the `price` field to be defined on the :class:`Product <lino.modlib.products.models.Product>`
         database model.

-        With Lino Così you can define one price field per trade type.

-    .. attribute:: partner_account_field

-        The name and label of the :guilabel:`Partner account` field to be defined for this trade type on the :class:`SiteConfig
-        <lino.modlib.system.models.SiteConfig>` database model.

-    .. attribute:: base_account_field

-        The name and label of the :guilabel:`Base account` field to be defined for this trade type on the :class:`SiteConfig
-        <lino.modlib.system.models.SiteConfig>` database model.

     .. attribute:: vat_account_field